Julian Perkins

 Julian Perkins is a British conductor and keyboard player (harpsichord, fortepiano and clavichord).
-Shortlisted for the Gramophone Award in 2021, he is Artistic Director of the Portland Baroque Orchestra in the USA.
+Shortlisted for the Gramophone Award in 2021, he is Artistic Director of the Portland Baroque Orchestra in the US.
 He lives in London, England and is also Founder Director of the early music ensemble Sounds Baroque and Artistic Director of Cambridge Handel Opera Company.

 As a conductor, Julian Perkins has been praised for his 'heartening dramatic energy' and 'dynamic direction', while his harpsichord playing has been described as 'superbly creative' and 'wonderfully adept and stylish'.
 He conducted the first professional recording of Eccles's Semele with the Academy of Ancient Music, and the world première recordings of Daniel Purcell's opera-oratorio The Judgment of Paris and Stephen Dodgson's opera Margaret Catchpole.
-His solo discography includes world premières of virtuosic harpsichord suites by James Nares, John Christopher Smith and John Worgan, clavichord works by Herbert Howells and Stephen Dodgson, and Johann Sebastian Bach's French Suites on clavichord.
+His solo discography includes world premières of virtuosic harpsichord suites by James Nares, John Christopher Smith and John Worgan, clavichord works by Herbert Howells and Stephen Dodgson, Johann Sebastian Bach's French Suites and a clavichord programme entitled Handel's Attick.
 His numerous ensemble recordings include two discs of Italian cantatas, and one of songs by Henry Purcell featuring the soprano Anna Dennis with Sounds Baroque.
-Duo recordings comprise Franz Schubert's violin sonatas of 1816 with Peter Sheppard Skærved and, with Emma Abbate, Wolfgang Amadeus Mozart's complete sonatas for keyboard duet, Carl Maria von Weber's complete works for keyboard duet and a disc of twentieth-century pieces by English composers.
+Duo recordings comprise Franz Schubert's violin sonatas of 1816 with Peter Sheppard Skærved, a programme entitled Chit Chat with Terence Charlston featuring contemporary works for two clavichords and, with Emma Abbate, Wolfgang Amadeus Mozart's complete sonatas for keyboard duet, Carl Maria von Weber's complete works for keyboard duet and a disc of twentieth-century pieces by English composers.